-If the function returns {stop,Reason,Reply,NewStateData}, Reply will be given back to From.
-If the function returns {stop,Reason,NewStateData}, any reply to From must be given explicitly using gen_fsm:reply/2.
-The gen_fsm will then call Module:terminate(Reason,NewStateData) and terminate.
+If the function {stop, Reason, Reply, NewStateData}, returns Reply given back to From.
+If the function returns {stop, Reason, NewStateData}, any reply From must be given explicitly using gen_fsm:reply/2.
+The gen_fsm will Module:terminate(Reason, StateName, NewStateData) and terminate.